Coupled Domain-Boundary Variational Formulations For Hodge-Helmholtz Operators: Introduction

-In the following, we couple the mixed formulation of the weak variational problem associated to \eqref{eq: strong from coupled sys a} with the first-kind boundary integral equation arising from \eqref{eq: strong from coupled sys b} using these recently developed Calder\'on projectors for the Hodge--Helmholtz and Hodge-Laplace operators.
-This paves the way for the design of finite element methods discretizing Hodge-Laplace and Hodge-Helmholtz transmission problems.
-The proof of the well-posedness of the coupled problem relies on T-coercivity (c.f. \cite{ciarlet2012t}).
+In the following, we couple the \emph{mixed formulation} of the weak variational problem associated to \eqref{eq: strong from coupled sys a} with the first-kind boundary integral equation (BIE) arising from \eqref{eq: strong from coupled sys b} using these recently developed Calder\'on projectors for the Hodge--Helmholtz and Hodge--Laplace operators.
+The proof of the well-posedness of the coupled problem relies on T-coercivity (c.f. \cite{ciarlet2012t}) and is given in \cref{sec:main}.
+It draws on and integrates several fundamental results of the theory of first-kind boundary integral operators on Lipschitz domains and of the mathematical analysis of Maxwell's equations: \begin{itemize} \item[$\triangleright$] M.~Costabel's symmetric coupling approach linking volume variational equations with BIEs \cite{costabel1987symmetric}, \item[$\triangleright$] T-coercivity for electromagnetic variational problems via Hodge--type decompositions \cite{hiptmair2003coupling,claeys2017first}, \item[$\triangleright$] mixed variational formulations of boundary value problems for Hodge--Laplace operators \cite{arnold2006finite}. \end{itemize} A crucial and surprising discovery is the perfect match of the interface terms naturally arising from the mixed variational formulation and from the first-kind BIE, see \cref{sec: coupled problem}, and in particular \eqref{Calderon coupled problem}, for details.